ODA-js/oda-js-documentation/development-issues/understanding-graphql-schema/generate-mutations.md

 # Generate Mutations

-For each entity and relation application generate standard mutations.
+The application generates standard mutations for each entity and relation.